 Dont leave your car at a shop without taking away a copy of a work order

-that clearly documents what work you have authorized and how much it will
+clearly documenting the work you have authorized and how much it will cost.

 If you know what repairs are needed, ask the shop for a pricethen have